One Love Party: History

 Love stood in the Batley and Spen by-election on 20 October 2016.
 Love wanted to unite Britain on the air pollution issue, claiming that it would kill 200,000 people in the UK over the next five years.
 He came last with 34 votes (0.2%).

 Emilia Rose Arnò stood for the One Love Party in the Witney by-election, which took place on the same day as the Batley and Spen by-election.
 Arnò's campaign called for emergency action on air pollution and better youth enfranchisement.
 She came second to last with 44 votes (0.1%).

-Love stood in the Richmond Park by-election on 1 December, using the title of Maharaja Jammu and Kashmir, with plans to reunite India and Pakistan, and end the potential for a nuclear war between the two countries, embroiled in 69 years of armed conflict in Kashmir.
+Love stood in the Richmond Park by-election on 1 December 2016, using the title of Maharaja Jammu and Kashmir, with plans to reunite India and Pakistan.
 His vote total of 67 represented 0.1% of those voting.
 He came seventh out of eight candidates.

+In August 2017, Ankit Love and his father Prof. Bhim Singh endured a gun battle after being ambushed by militants in Kashmir valley, during the ongoing insurgency in Jammu and Kashmir.

 The One Love Party was statutorily deregistered with the Electoral Commission on 19 December 2017.

+Love stood as an independent in the 2023 Rutherglen and Hamilton West by-election, under the name "Prince Ankit Love, Emperor of India", getting 34 votes, and also stood under the same name in the Mid Bedfordshire by-election, two weeks later, getting 27 votes.

+Love stood as an independent under the name "Ankit Love Jknpp Jay Mala Post-Mortem" in the 2024 Wellingborough by-election, getting 18 votes.